ShanaFoster/osticket-prereqs/README.md

 <img src="https://i.imgur.com/fMhOown.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-The image displays a Remote Desktop connection (RDP) session using the public IP address obtained from Mircosoft Azure, This connection is used to remotely access the virtual machine, which is used to installed OsTicket system."
+The image displays a Remote Desktop connection (RDP) session using the public IP address obtained from Mircosoft Azure, This connection is used to remotely access the virtual machine, which is used to installed OsTicket system.
 </p>

 <br />